Healthy Homes Assessment Island Bay

 What are unreasonable gaps and holes?

-If you are able to feel external air flowing in or an unobstructed draught coming from a hole or gap and you are able to feel it, it is likely to be a gap or an opening that requirements sealing in the way you can.
-Cracks or gaps with large gaps must be permanently stopped.
-Cracks that are greater than 3mm and let air in or out within the house need to be sealed.
-In the case of an open fireplace is not in use, it can create draughts.
-This should be shut off.
-Landlords and property managers are accountable for ensuring that draughts from the fireplace are removed as much as possible.
+If you can feel external air entering or the air is clear from a hole or gap and you are able to feel it, it’s most likely a gap or hole which requirements sealing in the way you can.
+Cracks and gaps that are large should be sealed permanently.
+The gaps that exceed 3mm that let air into or out into your home require seals.
+For example, if an open fireplace isn’t used it could cause draughts, and should be shut off.
+Landlords and property managers are responsible for making sure such draughts are eliminated as much as imaginable.

-There is no require to block up intentional holes or gaps that are part of the construction.
-For example, tiny gaps around doors and windows may be required to allow for the movement of the structure when the home is heated and cools to allow them to be closed and opened rather than securing.
-We will check every window and door as part of an Healthy Homes assessment of your rental property.
+There is no need to cover up holes or gaps that are part of the building.
+For instance, small gaps around windows and doors could be required to allow for movement of the structure as the household is heated and cools so that they can still be closed and opened instead of than being stuck.
+We will test all windows and doors during an Healthy Homes assessment of your rental property.

 draught stopping building inspections